hartmaj2/cs-tabor-is/denik.md

   - [x] To participant add ICollection of MealAllergens
 - [x] Probably make ParticipantDietDto where allergens will be a list of AllergenDtos
 - [x] Move Dtos to their own folder and separate the classes into their own files
-- [ ] Implement communication using ParticipantDto instead of Participant directly
-- [ ] Communicate AllergenDto instead of Allergens directly
-  - [ ] Add Id to AllergenDto
-- [ ] Implement diet section
-  - [ ] Load a list of participant diet dtos
-  - [ ] Show them in table that lists allergens
-  - [ ] Implement filtering by checking which diets I want to see (use a modal)

 ### DONE:
 - Created ParticipantDietDto so I can transfer only relevant data when communicating diets to Client